Skip to content

 ./renamehost.php <old hostname> <new hostname>

-You can also rename a device in the Web UI by going to the device, then clicking settings Icon -> Edit.
+You can also rename a device in the web interface.
+Open the device, then click the settings icon -> Edit.

-My device doesn't finish polling within 300 seconds
+My device does not finish polling within 300 seconds

-• Disable unnecessary polling modules under edit device.
+• Disable the unnecessary polling modules under edit device.

 What do the values mean in my graphs?